SubhamKrSingh/SynapseAi/README.md

 # Synapse AI - Your Intelligent Conversational & Image AI Companion 🚀

-## 👋 Introduction

-Welcome to the GitHub repository for **Synapse AI**, a personal project showcasing a full-stack AI Chatbot with powerful conversational and image analysis capabilities!

 Synapse AI is designed to provide a seamless and helpful user experience by understanding both text-based queries and visual content.
 This project has been a fantastic journey in exploring modern web development technologies and harnessing the power of cutting-edge AI APIs.